untoldwind/KontrolSystem2/README.md

 * The unit tests are currently not working on windows with a standard Visual Studio setup as `msbuild` uses some incompatible system libraries.
 They should run fine in a mono-setup
   * It probably requires migration to a different testing framework to fix this
 * The calculated maneuver nodes are slightly of from the expected result
-  * ... since the game takes the burn-time into account (which we currently do not)
+  * ... since the game does a more precise brun simulation
   * This requires some careful examination of all the numbers
 * When running the script with the map-view opened the gizmo does not appear
   * ... most likely the current way of adding maneuvering nodes is not how it is supposed to be done